Consent in BDSM

-Consent within BDSM is when a participant gives their permission for certain acts or types of relationships.
+Consent within BDSM is the explicit and informed agreement by a participant to engage in specific acts or types of relationships.
 It bears much in common with the concept of informed consent and is simultaneously a personal, ethical and social issue.
 It is an issue that attracts much attention within BDSM, resulting in competing models of consent such as safe, sane and consensual and risk-aware consensual kink.
 Observers from outside the BDSM community have also commented on the issue of consent in BDSM, sometimes referring to legal consent which is a separate and largely unrelated matter.
 However, the presence of explicit consent within BDSM can often have implications for BDSM and the law and, depending on the country the participants are in, may make the differences between being prosecuted or not.

 Where an act has been previously consented to, the consent can be terminated at any point, and by any participant, through using a safeword.
 Within the BDSM community, it is generally considered a high risk activity to engage in BDSM without a safeword.
 Acts undertaken with a lack of explicit consent may be considered abusive and those who ignore the use of a safeword may be shunned within the BDSM subculture.
 One study has shown that BDSM negotiations to establish consent consist of four parts covering style of play, body parts, limits and safewords.

-Concept

-Consent is an explicit agreement to acts, terms and conditions.
-It can be confirmed verbally and/or in writing.

-The underlying principle is a classical liberal idea that a person's freedom can be measured by lack of interference with their personal choices.
-As in classical liberalism, the harm principle comes into play.
-Consent, within BDSM and some academic schools of thought, is what separates legally actionable harm from legitimate personal freedom.

-Informed consent is the idea that consent is offered with sufficient information and understanding of what is being agreed upon.
-As in larger society, an impairment of mental state or decision making abilities is considered a state in which informed, rational consent cannot be offered.
-Consent given under coercion and pressure may also not be accepted.

-Another concept is contemporaneous consent, which is focused on when consent is offered and how it can be revoked.
-Legally, if someone says "no", "stop", or any other related things, you are obligated to stop.
-That is contemporaneous consent.
-This can conflict with concepts like total power exchange and consensual nonconsent.
-This is an area of significant conflict within BDSM communities.

-Scope

-Consent is a vital element in all psychological play, and consent can be granted in many ways.
-Some employ a written form known as a "Dungeon negotiation form"; for others a simple verbal commitment is sufficient.
-Consent can be limited both in duration and content.